Collegiate Level Exams (e.g., AP, IB, GCE, etc.)

 Students who earn a term grade point average of 3.50 or above in a program of at least 14 credits with at least 12 graded credits will be placed on the Dean’s List for academic excellence.
 An appropriate notation is made on the student’s academic record.
 Letters are sent to parents/guardians by the student’s respective academic advising office.

 Academic probation is a warning that you are not meeting the university’s academic expectations.
 If your GPA is below 2.0 for a semester, or you complete fewer than 12 credits, you will be placed on academic probation for the following semester.
 You are restricted to register for no more than 14 credits when on academic probation as an engineering student.
 During the term you’re on academic probation, you will work closely with your professional academic advisor to try to get back on good academic status.
 If your term GPA for that semester is a 2.0 or better and you complete at least 12 credits, you will be removed from academic probation and return to good academic standing.
-If your term GPA is below 2.0 or you complete fewer than 12 credits for a second consecutive semester, you will be academically dismissed from the university.
+If your term GPA is below 2.0 or you complete fewer than 12 credits for a second consecutive semester, you will be academically suspended from the university.

 Leave of Absence